The quantized walled Brauer algebra and mixed tensor space: Oriented tangles

-If $v$ is a vertex, let $s(v)$ be the strand starting or ending in $v$.
-If $s$ is a strand, let $b(s)$ be the beginning vertex and $e(s)$ the ending vertex of $s$.
+If $v$ is a vertex, let $s(v)$ be the strand starting or ending in $v$ with respect to the orientation.
+If $s$ is a strand, let $b(s)$ be the beginning (or starting) vertex and $e(s)$ the ending vertex of $s$.
 Note that strands begin and end at vertices and are not closed cycles.